mobian-zenfone3/recipes/README.md

 sudo apt install android-sdk-libsparse-utils yq
 ```

-Encrypted file systems will also require the package `cryptsetup` to be installed
+Building with disk encryption support will also require the package `cryptsetup` to be installed
 on your host.

 Do note that we recommend using Debian 12 (Bookworm) as previous versions didn't